Squirrel/Squirrel.Windows/README.md

 ## What Do We Want?

-Windows apps should be as fast and as easy to install and update as apps like Google Chrome.
+Windows apps should be as fast and as easy to install and update as apps like Google Chrome¹.
 From an app developer's side, it should be really straightforward to create an installer for my app, and publish updates to it, without having to jump through insane hoops.

 * **Integrating** an app to use Squirrel should be extremely easy, provide a client API, and be developer friendly.
 * **Packaging** is really easy, can be automated, and supports delta update packages.